I love the puppies I get to meet on my service calls. Met this darling girl in New Canaan today.

 And it’s exactly the same with a central vacuum system.
 Of all the components that go into a central vacuum system, the most important is the installation, the part where the technicians put the pipes and wires into the walls of your home.
 Here's why: If your vacuum unit or hoses break, they can easily be repaired or replaced, but if you have a bad installation, you’ve got a real situation on your hands.
 That’s why choosing the right central vacuum company is so important.
 You’ll regret it if you leave the job to an unlicensed or untrained company.

 A problems associated with a bad installation may or may not show up right away, but I guarantee you they WILL show up eventually, even if it takes several months.
 Then the problems will start coming fast and furious.

 I wish my customers and potential customers alike could come along on some of my service calls.
 Then they’d see firsthand the nightmare installation problems I deal with on a daily basis, all of them caused by inexperienced or unlicensed companies.

-There are a million pizza places in just about every town, but only a few who knock it out of the park.
+There are a hundred pizza places in just about every town, but only a few who knock it out of the park.
 And just like with pizza, there only a few central vacuum installers who will do the job right the first time and give you the follow up service you deserve.
 And if you want to know who does the best installations, do what you do with pizza places and ask the locals for advice.
-Here's what your neighbors have to say.

 The image to the right is of an extremely poorly done central vacuum installation.
 The shocking thing is, it's not a rare occurance.
 I see stuff like this, when I'm on service calls, constantly.